-Finally, the bill requires the State Architect to revoke an institution's certification to administer its own capital facilities projects if the State Architect determines that the institution either (1) has not maintained a sufficient number of employees responsible for the administration of capital projects who have successfully completed the certification program and demonstrated satisfactory knowledge of and competency in the requirements for administering those projects or (2) is not conducting biennial audits of its capital projects.
+Finally, the bill requires the State Architect to revoke an institution's certification to administer its own capital facilities projects upon notification by the Board of Regents, which must determine whether the institution either (1) has not maintained a sufficient number of employees responsible for the administration of capital projects who have successfully completed the certification program and demonstrated satisfactory knowledge of and competency in the requirements for administering those projects or (2) is not conducting biennial audits of its capital projects.
 An institution's certification remains valid unless revoked for one of these reasons.
 When certification is revoked, the State Architect must provide written notification of that fact to the institution's board of trustees.